pnp/blog/content/post/build-a-vacation-tracker-app-with-Lists-and-Sharepoint-for-teams/index.md

 ![image48.png](images/image48.png)

-Then the vacation tracker looks like this.
+The final result is a vacation tracker that looks like this.

 ![image49.png](images/image49.png)

 Hope you enjoyed this article and can benefit from the Lists app in SharePoint and Teams.